Probing Fermi surface parity with spin resolved transverse magnetic focussing: Abstract

 \section{Abstract}

 Measurements of the Fermi surface are a fundamental technique for determining the electrical and magnetic properties of solids.
 In 2D systems, the area and diameter of the Fermi surface is typically measured using Shubnikov-de Haas oscillations and commensurability oscillations respectively.
-However, these techniques are unable to detect changes in the parity of the Fermi surface (i.e. when +k $\neq$ -k).
+However, these techniques are unable to detect changes in the parity of the Fermi surface (i.e. when E(+k) $\neq$ E(-k)).
 Here, we show that transverse magnetic focussing can be used to detect such changes, because focussing only measures a well defined section of the Fermi surface and does not average over +k and -k.
-Furthermore, our results show that focussing is an order of magnitude more sensitive to changes in the Fermi surface than other 2D techniques, and could be used to investigate similar Fermi surface changes in other 2D systems.
+Furthermore, our results show that focussing is an order of magnitude more sensitive to changes in the Fermi surface than other 2D techniques.
+While we investigate a specific Fermi surface shift in this work, focussing could be used to investigate similar Fermi surface changes in other 2D systems.

 Techniques for measuring the Fermi surface have existed since the early 1930s \cite{de_haas_dependence_1930, schubnikow_new_1930}, and are a powerful way to probe electronic and magnetic properties of metals, semiconductors, superconductors and heavy fermion compounds \cite{lonzarich_magnetic_1988, hussey_coherent_2003, doiron-leyraud_quantum_2007, danzenbacher_insight_2011}.
-In 2D systems, the area of the Fermi surface is typically measured using Shubnikov-de Haas oscillations, while the diameter can be measured using commensurability oscillations. \cite{soule_study_1964, askenazy_oscillations_1969, shaw_shubnikov-haas_1970, brosh_probing_1996, skuras_anisotropic_1997, kamburov_anisotropic_2012}.
-These techniques allow for the size and asymmetry of the Fermi surface to be found experimentally, however they are not able to resolve a change in the parity of the Fermi surface (i.e. when E(+k) $\neq$ E(-k)) as this would be averaged out over the whole Fermi surface.
+In 2D systems, the area of the Fermi surface is typically measured using Shubnikov-de Haas oscillations (A$_1$ and A$_2$ in Figure~\ref{fig:TechniqueComparison} a), while the diameter can be measured using commensurability oscillations (d$_1$ and d$_2$). \cite{soule_study_1964, askenazy_oscillations_1969, shaw_shubnikov-haas_1970, brosh_probing_1996, skuras_anisotropic_1997, kamburov_anisotropic_2012}.
+These techniques allow for the size and asymmetry of the Fermi surface to be determined experimentally, however they are not able to resolve a change in the parity of the Fermi surface (i.e. when E(+k) $\neq$ E(-k)) as this is averaged out over a full loop of the Fermi surface.
+Unfortunately such changes in parity are quite common, for example due to trigonal warping or the combination of spin-orbit interactions and an in-plane magnetic field \cite{predin_trigonal_2016}.
+Figure~\ref{fig:TechniqueComparison} b) shows an example of such a Fermi surface, where a combination of a Rashba spin-orbit interaction and an in-plane magnetic field removes the symmetry around $k_x=0$.
+In this situation the area and diameter of the Fermi surface do not change so there is no effect on Shubnikov-de Haas or commensurability oscillations.